OCA/role-policy/role_policy/README.rst

 Combined roles may lead to unexpected results for the end user.
 E.g. a user can have access to a button in a certain role but loose that access in a combined role.

-A a user with multiple roles is able to select wich roles are enabled via his 'Preferences' (by default all his roles are combined).
+A user with multiple roles is able to select wich roles are enabled via his 'Preferences' (by default all his roles are combined).

 The view/view element approach is different from the other role policy rules in the sense that every view/view element is sent to the user interface since the standard security groups are removed at view rendering time.
 We do not want to introduce the administrative